SoFia1023/SoFia1023/README.md

 ## ✨ Overview

-Inspire AI is a web application designed to help students and teachers discover, access, search, and interact with Artificial Intelligence tools.
+Inspire AI is a comprehensive web application designed to help students and teachers discover, access, search, and interact with Artificial Intelligence tools.
 The project is part of "Proyecto Integrador 1" at EAFIT University.
-It provides a centralized platform for AI tool discovery, comparison, and interaction through chat interfaces.
+It provides a centralized platform for AI tool discovery, comparison, and interaction through chat interfaces, with a focus on education and research applications.

 ![Project Banner](https://img.shields.io/badge/EAFIT-Proyecto%20Integrador%201-orange?style=for-the-badge)

 ## 🎯 Main Objectives

-- Provide a centralized catalog of AI tools
+- Provide a centralized catalog of AI tools with comprehensive information
-- Facilitate searching and filtering tools by category and functionality
+- Facilitate searching and filtering tools by category, pricing, and functionality
-- Offer detailed information about each tool
+- Offer detailed information about each tool with comparison capabilities
 - Allow interaction with AI tools through integrated chat interfaces
-- Enable users to save favorite tools and prompts
+- Enable users to save favorite tools and prompts for quick access
 - Provide conversation history, sharing, and export functionality
+- Create a responsive, accessible interface that works across all devices
+- Implement a secure authentication system with role-based permissions
+- Offer analytics and insights on tool usage and popularity

 ## 📂 Modular Code Structure